MPEG-4 settings in Compressor

 For more information, see View 360° video metadata using Compressor.

-Customize the final cropping, sizing, and aspect ratio using the Cropping & Padding properties in Compressor.
+Customize the final cropping, sizing, and aspect ratio in Compressor using the Cropping & Padding properties.
 Cropping removes video content from an image.
 Padding scales the image to a smaller size while retaining the output image’s frame size.
 For more information about these properties, see Intro to modifying frame size in Compressor.

 The following properties determine how Compressor resizes, retimes, and otherwise adjusts the video when transcoded: